 Poor Options for Back Pain Relief

-Let’s look at 3 back pain options that you should avoid if possible:
+Let’s look at 3 backache options that you should avoid if possible:

 - Pain Pills – There’s actually a great deal of evidence that opioids make back pain worse.
 Beside this fact, these pills also don’t do anything to stop the underlying cause of back pain, they just temporarily help the pain at best.
 Addiction is a real possibility with many pain relievers, and it’s sad that millions in advertising by pharmaceutical companies has led to billions being wasted on dangerous medications.